phetsims/tambo/doc/adding-sound-to-a-sim.md

 releases made off of master before the sound implementation is complete.
 Generally you'll want to turn sound on, but in cases where that isn't possible, skip the two sub-steps below, and the query parameters `supportsSound` and `supportsEnhancedSound` can be used to turn sound on for testing during development.
-  - [ ] Turn on sound by adding the `soundSupported: true` key-value pair to the `phet` sub-object in the package.json file for this simulation.
+  - [ ] Turn on sound by adding the `supportsSound: true` key-value pair to the `phet` sub-object in the package.json file for this simulation.
 See https://github.com/phetsims/friction/blob/master/package.json.
-  - [ ] If the sound design includes enhanced sound, turn this on by adding the `enhancedSoundSupported: true` key-value pair to the `phet` sub-object in the package.json file for this simulation.
+  - [ ] If the sound design includes enhanced sound, turn this on by adding the `supportsEnhancedSound: true` key-value pair to the `phet` sub-object in the package.json file for this simulation.
 The main effect that this is has is to add the 'Enhanced Sound' item to the PhET menu.
 See https://github.com/phetsims/friction/blob/master/package.json.
   - [ ] Run `grunt update` to get the updated configuration into the HTML file.